apache/inlong-website/docs/data_node/extract_node/sqlserver-cdc.md

     <version>inlong_version</version>
 </dependency>
 ```
-## Setup SQLServer CDC
+## Setup SQLServer Extract Node

-SQLServer CDC needs to open related libraries and tables, the steps are as follows:
+SQLServer Extract Node needs to open related libraries and tables, the steps are as follows:

 1. Enable the CDC function for the database.
 ```sql